 Develop data-driven pathways to scale commercially viable opportunities in rural India, that, enabled by energy and finance, catalyse environmental and social impact, and accelerate growth and prosperity in communities.

 Xynteo works with a community of visionary business leaders, equipping them and their organisations to transform the systems in which they operate.
-We provide advisory services for strategy, innovation, engagement, learning; and build cross-sector collaborations, including the Xynteo Exchange, Leadership Vanguard, India2022 and Europe Delivers.
+We provide advisory services for strategy, innovation, engagement, learning; and build cross-sector collaborations, including the Xynteo Exchange, Leadership Vanguard, Vikasaa and Europe Delivers.
 Xynteo also produces The Performance Theatre.

-India2022, powered by Xynteo, is a business-led coalition launched in 2017, with the support of its founding partners - Hindalco, an Aditya Birla Group Company; Cyient; Hindustan Unilever Limited; Shell and TechnipFMC.
+Vikasaa, powered by Xynteo, is a business-led coalition launched in 2017, with the support of its founding partners - Hindalco, an Aditya Birla Group Company; Cyient; Hindustan Unilever Limited; Shell and TechnipFMC.
 Since the launch, three new partners — Tata Trusts, State Bank of India and WPP — have joined the coalition, which aims to leverage the power of collaboration to unlock a new kind of growth in India.
-The India2022 coalition focuses on four thematic areas - Sustainable Mining, Waste to Value, Healthcare and Energise.
+The Vikasaa coalition focuses on four thematic areas - Sustainable Mining, Waste to Value, Healthcare and Energise.
 Impact tracks are supported by cross-cutting verticals focussed on Funding for Impact and Shared Narrative Development.

 Energise impact track's mission is to make business-led, large scale systemic changes that accelerate the greater availability and utilisation of sustainable, innovative sources of energy, and energy-efficient solutions to support Government of India’s goals for the county's energy transition.